AZIRARM/mini-api-gateway/README.md

 You can declare as many APIs as you want.
 Each API has its own access configuration, two types: token, api-key, generated or filled in by you (example when launching the docker container if you decide to embed this code in a docker).

-Each API has routes, each route is characterized by the HTTP method, its path, its content-type, whether or not it has a body... .
+Each API has routes, each route is characterized by the HTTP method, its path, its content type, whether or not it has a body... .

+The routes of each api do not need to be configured, the gateway takes the headers, the body, the parameters from the client calling mini-api-gateway.

 ## How to use